Samizo-AITL/qiita-articles/articles/40_ieee_control_latex_structure.md

 - Appendix table numbering
 - Biography placement

-Therefore, this PoC assumes from the beginning that:
+This PoC assumes from the start that:

 - `\appendices`
 - `\begin{IEEEbiographynophoto}{...}`

-will be included.
+will be used.

-👉
-**Do not add them later.**
+👉 **Do not add them later.**

 ---

-## 🧨 Preventing BibTeX failures when references are empty
+## 🧨 Preventing BibTeX failures during early drafts

-During early drafts, the reference list may be empty and cause build failures.
+When references are empty, BibTeX may fail.

 A temporary workaround is: